ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

       enforcement of the DMARC mechanism.
 The prospect of "all or nothing" is recognized as preventing many organizations from experimenting with strong authentication-based mechanisms.
 See
-      {#message-sampling} for details.
-Note that random selection based
+      Section 6.6.4 for details.
+Note that random selection based on this percentage, such as the following pseudocode, is adequate:

-Kucherawy (ed), et al.  Expires 22 September 2020              [Page 19]
+Kucherawy (ed), et al.  Expires 28 September 2020              [Page 19]

 Internet-Draft                  DMARCbis                      March 2020

-      on this percentage, such as the following pseudocode, is adequate:

       if (random mod 100) < pct then selected = true else selected =
       false